John McLaren (baseball): Coaching and managing career

 McLaren spent the season as a scout in the Rays organization and in November 2009 was hired as the Washington Nationals' bench coach under manager Riggleman.
 He became interim manager of the Nationals on June 24, 2011, a day following Riggleman's resignation, and was ejected in his first game as interim manager against the Chicago White Sox; he was replaced with Davey Johnson for the remainder of the 2011 season after McLaren managed three games.
 McLaren subsequently resigned his coaching position and took a position as a scout for the Nationals organization.
+He last coached in MLB with the 2017 Philadelphia Phillies.